academydistrict20/notifications/docs/ui/README.md

         importance: 'alert',
       },

 ## Notification styles

-* Banner - a colored strip appears at the top of the page, preceeding all other page content
+* Banner - notification content is placed inside a large container, normally placed at the top of the page
-* In-line - uses the html body tag to position itself after page headers, but in-line with other page content
+* Inline - notification content is placed in a container that is inline with other page content
+* Floating - notifiation content is placed in floating containers above page content

 ## Notification importance

 * Emergency - red; banner background will be solid red background with white text, in-line will have a white background with a red icon
 * Alert - yellow; banner background will be solid yellow background with dark text, in-line will have a white background with a yellow icon
 * Info - blue/green; banner background will be solid blue/green background with white text, in-line will have a white background with a blue/green icon